27 Feb Burdock root: the spiky way to get rid of skin problems

 There is nothing worse than feeling as if you want to pull and scratch at your skin when you have a persistent skin problem.
 Whilst there are many synthetic products on the market that are designed to reduce itching and soothe skin, remedies based on traditional herbal remedies can offer symptomatic relief without resorting to steroids or artificial ingredients.

-Use of Burdock for skin problems throughout history
+How Burdock has helped get rid of skin problems throughout history

 The Burdock herb has long been associated with helping skin irritations and conditions – there is even a story that it was used to help cure Henry VIII of Syphilis!